octokatt/rumsford/characters/angela_gladstone.md

 ### Backgrounds

 (4) Local Union #348, Dwarven Construction: You are on good terms with the local dwarven union, and contribute regularly to their projects.
-As a result, you gain a number of useful benefits.
+As a result, you gain a number of useful benefits:
+    * (1) Anyone who's hung out with dwarves for long enough has heard their remarks about craftsmanship.
+Gain the Style merit.
+    * (2) You've started taking on Dwarven Stoicism.
+Add one dot of Closed Book to your character sheet; this may not increase your score over five.
+    * (3) Dwarves invite you to drinking parties.
+Choose two of Strong Back, Iron Stomach, Natural Immunity, or Quick Draw.
+You are now an Honorary Dwarf, or at least a Dwarf-friend, depending on the relationship.
+    * (4) Dwarves invite you to _work crews_, which is a distinct honor.
+You gain the benefits of Fixer when related to things solvable by dwarves, and Contacts (Dwarves).
+    * (5) You have proven your worth enough to be granted access to the famed Dwarven Mines.
+Gain three points of Resources or one Artifact.

 (2) Resources: You have material resources, worth $1,000 per month of disposable income and $5,000 worth of assets.